-The Joint School currently offers four degree programmes:
+The Joint School currently offers five degree programmes:

 - Civil Engineering with Transport BEng

 - Computer Science BSc

 - Mechanical Engineering BEng

 Joint School students graduate with degrees from both Leeds and SWJTU.
 They primarily follow the Leeds syllabus in the English language, but also take additional SWJTU courses to earn the two degree qualifications.
 Whilst many students opt to spend their four-year courses in Chengdu, where they will be given intensive language education, a proportion of students transfer to Leeds to study for two years (2+2) or for their final year (3+1).

 Teaching is delivered by a combination of existing Leeds and SWJTU staff, together with a team of dedicated Joint School staff.
 As the partnership develops, University of Leeds students based in the UK will also have the opportunity to attend the Joint School; the partnership also encompasses a dual PhD programme and joint research.